hphelion/documentation/commercial/GA1/commerical.services-logging-overview.md

 Log rotation will happen daily or when the current logfile reaches 2GB, whichever happens sooner.
 The number of rotations held will be balanced to attempt to cap logs from all services at 200GB.
 Few rotations of the JSON log will be retained.

-## Installation ## {#install}

-Centralized Logging is automatically installed in the undercloud as part of the Helion OpenStack installation process.

-No specific configuration is required to use Centralized Logging.
-However, you can tune or configure the individual components as needed for your environment.
-Tuning and configuring these components is outside the scope of this document.

-### Kibana configuration ### {#kibana}
+## Kibana configuration ## {#kibana}

 You can use the Kibana dashboards to view log data.
-Kibana is a tool developed to create tables, histograms, pie charts based on logs send to Elasticsearch by logstash.
+Kibana is a tool developed to create charts, graphs, tables, and histograms based on logs send to Elasticsearch by logstash.

 Kibana works directly to Elasticsearch from the browser, not through an intermediary.